 Isthmic spondylolisthesis is a disorder that occurs when one vertebrae slips forward over the one below due to a small stress fracture in the piece of bone that joins the two segments on the backside of the spinal column.
-The stress fracture, slipped vertebra and collapsed space almost always resulting in an impinged nerve root(s), causing radicular pain.
+The stress fracture, slipped vertebra, and collapsed space almost always result in an impinged nerve root(s), causing radicular pain.

 Lumbar Spinal Stenosis